andrewyur/kagi-dev-project/readme.md

 I decided to do all the css as style elements in the head of the html page.
 It seemed a lot easier this way, than having to wrangle separate css files for every page.
 The template engine makes it very easy to make the css modular, so that the browser is loading only the css necessary for the current page.

 I am not a css wizard, and unfortunately firefox does not have any tools to test the webpage at different desktop resolutions other than shrinking the screen.
 The website looks good on my machine, and all of the ones I have at my disposal to test it with, but it may not look good on yours.

+For the same reason I wrote all the CSS as style tags in the various templates, I will be writing all of the JS as script tags.

+Because iframe limits interactions to the same-origin policy (meaning I cannot access the document of the other page unless it was loaded from the same origin), I will be making a proxy page that processes the html and strips it of any js, and then serves it as if it were its own.
+This way, when I load the content in my iframe, I can load the document as if it were from my own domain.
+This presents a couple security problems, but hopefully they can be solved by restricting CORS or adding authentication to the page.

+It is unfortunately going to be very impractical to completely replicate a webpage using my proxy page, because webpages these days come in so many pieces, and the links that refer the browser to them are often relative, and are scattered all throughout each others contents.
+To make a webpage rendered via proxy look exactly like the real thing, I would have to search through every asset file for relative links, and replace them on the server side, which is quite a hassle.
+The webpages look mostly similar, off except for a font or a broken image here or there, and that is good enough for my purposes.

+looking back, it probably would have been a good idea to use some kind of framework, at least for the rss editor, because the code is getting very cluttered and hard to read...